-As a follow-up to our blog post on protecting Windows users from malicious extensions, we’re enforcing the following changes starting in Chrome 33 Beta and stable channels for Windows:
+As a follow-up to our blog post on continuing to protect Chrome users from malicious extensions, we’re enforcing the following changes starting in May 2015 for all Windows channels and starting in July 2015 for all Mac channels:

 For extensions that are currently hosted outside the Chrome Web Store, what should be done and by when?If your extensions are currently hosted outside the Chrome Web Store you should migrate them to the Chrome Web Store as soon as possible.
-The above changes are already effective on Chrome 33 Beta for Windows and will be effective on Chrome 33 stable for Windows (around end of Feb 2014).
+The above changes will very soon become effective for all channels on Windows and will become effective for all Mac channels in July 2015.
 Once you migrate your extensions to the Chrome Web Store, there will be no impact to your users, who will still be able to use your extension as if nothing changed.
 And if you have a dedicated installation flow from your own website, you can make use of the existing inline installs feature.
-If you’re migrating your extensions to the Chrome Web Store, start testing with Chrome 33 right away.

 What will happen if I migrate the extension to the Chrome Web Store sometime in the future?
 Will I lose all my users?